va3c/viewer/va3c-hackette/dev-notes.md

 vA3C Hackette

-* an index.html for GitHub repository gh-pages
+* An index.html for GitHub repository gh-pages
 * Converts markdown to HTML
 * Provides a very simple technique for displaying Three.js HTML files as well as JSON, STL, OBJ and other file types